 ---|---|---|

 Requests per second | Variable but starting at 15 requests per second | Actual limits scale up and down with demand.
-If you exceed the limit, the mParticle API will return an HTTP 429 response code.
+If you exceed the limit, the mParticle API returns an HTTP 429 response code.
 Set up your implementation to respect 429 responses and retry the request in an exponential backoff pattern. |

 ---|---|---|